Official websites use .gov

 The percentage of sessions that were engaged.

-The number of times users triggered an event.
+The number of times that users triggered an event.

 The number of sessions that began on websites or applications.
 A session is a period of time during which a user interacts with a website or app.